luanpotter/shattered-wilds/docs/arcane.md

 ### Transmutation

-The Transmutation Basic Arcane Spell can be used to change the state of a small amount of matter, between 1-10L, within 1m of the Caster.
+The Transmutation Fundamental Arcane Spell can be used to change the state of a small amount of matter, between 1-10L, within 1m of the Caster.
 The matter can be changed from one simple material to another (e.g. dirt to sand, gravel to pebbles), or be modified in its change or properties.
 Changing the physical state (solid, liquid, gas) is a more complex proposition.
 Other augmentations can be at play if trying to change specific parts, detailed aspects, or complex materials.

 #### Mud Feet [Special Attack]